 Lightroom is an application loved by photographers of all levels because it streamlines and improves workflow from start to finish.
-Whether you are a professional photographer with a busy calendar or a hobby photographer looking to manage photos of your family and friends, it can help you to improve your work and accomplish tasks easily and quickly.
+Whether you are a professional photographer with a busy calendar or a hobby photographer looking to manage photos of your family and friends, it can help you to improve your work.
 In today's tutorial, we're going to take a look at Lightroom's cropping and toning features and find out how to use them to their fullest.

 For the purpose of this tutorial, we'll assume that you already have Lightroom.
 You will of course also need some images imported into your catalog.
 If this is your first time working with Lightroom, you will need to import images to work with.
 You can do this either by going to File-> Import, or pressing the Import button on the left panel while in the Library Module.